 Challengers, you may recall, teach for differentiation, tailor their message for resonance, and then take control of the sale.

 What really makes them stand out is their power of insight.
 In their book, Dixon and Adamson point out a few main characteristics of Challengers that make them personal consultants or advisors:

 - Rep offers unique and valuable perspectives on the market.

 - Rep helps me avoid potential land mines.

 - Rep educates me on new issues and outcomes.

 - Supplier has widespread support across my organization.

 (Dixon and Adamson 52)

-As a result, adapting a Challenger-type model is one of the main sales objectives for many companies:
+As a result, adopting a Challenger-type model is one of the main sales objectives for many companies: